rust-lang/project-rfc-2229/progress.md

 Taking notes from `mir::Place`, we added the following to support our analysis

 #### `Field(u32, VariantIdx)`
-This stores information about access from a [ADT] (struct, union of field).
+This stores information about access from a [ADT] (struct, tuple or union).

 Fields within an ADT can be thought of to be indexed starting at 0.
 Similarly variants within an enum are indexed starting at 0.
 Structures and unions can be thought of having only one variant